-- Gel Repellent – this is a non-permanent solution and is ideal if you are renting the place.
+- Gel repellent - this is a non-permanent solution and is ideal if you are renting the place.
 The gel wears off after a couple of weeks and you will have to reapply it.
 The gel works by making the surface slippery or sticky and makes it impossible for the birds to stay on it.
-There are also special gels that make the surface hot and it keeps birds away.
+There are also special gels that make the surface hot to the touch, and it keeps birds away.

-- String – Another way to protect your balcony rails is by tieing a string a few centimetres above it so it’s difficult for birds to grasp the rail.
+- String - Another way to protect your balcony rails is by tying a string a few centimetres above it so it's difficult for birds to grasp the rail.

-- Spikes – Spikes are another permanent alternative to keeping birds away.
+- Spikes - Spikes are another permanent alternative to keeping birds away.
 They can be installed anywhere.
-They don’t leave a comfortable place for birds to roost or make a nest.
-Spikes are a permanent solution for residential and commercial properties.
-It’s a more expensive solution and the installation takes time but it’s worth it.
+Spikes are a solution for residential and commercial properties.
+It's more expensive and the installation takes time but it's worth it.

 You can modify specific parts of the roof by installing slants.
 Make the roof sloping so they can't land and stay on it.
 If you do this to their favourite spots they will eventually stop coming to your home.

-What this is is metal base with metal prongs protruding from it making it impossible for birds to land on their favourite roosting spots.
+Porcupine wire - This is a metal base with metal prongs protruding from it making it impossible for birds to land on their favourite roosting spots.

-The fence can prevent birds from landing on your rails, roof, or other places on your property.
-A simple chicken wire can be easily nailed to the building in the places you wish to keep safe from birds.
+The fence can prevent birds from getting in your attic or other places of your property.
+Simple chicken wire can be easily nailed down and prevent pigeons from entering anywhere, you wish to keep safe from birds.
 It is a permanent solution and many professional pest exterminators recommend it.

-Number one choice for some people to deal with birds, however, it is not the most effective one.
+Although, a preferred choice for dealing with birds, by some people, it is not the most effective one.
 Problem number one is that it takes time to achieve your goal of catching the birds.
-The second problem is the fact that by releasing them far away from your property does not guarantee they won’t find their way back.
-Or that other ones won’t come.
+The second problem is the fact that by releasing them far away from your property does not guarantee they won't find their way back.
+Or that other birds won't come.

 How to set up a live trap for birds